Wild America (film): Plot

 The boys drive northwest until they reach Devil's Playground in Colorado, "the last home of the wild American wolf."
 Devil's Playground is located on government protected land.
 They catch footage of a wolf creeping up on a doe.
 Then, as the wolf is about to ambush the doe, there is a series of explosions.
 The brothers look up and see two F-4 Phantoms flying overhead.
 The pilots see the brothers and turn around, firing missiles at them, eventually hitting a giant boulder knocking the three down.
 As they get up, a herd of wild horses comes thundering towards them.
 They get in the truck just in time to film it.
 When the horses pass, Marshall sees an owl that looks a lot like his owl Leona.
 The three follow it and discover a cave.
 On the wall of the cave is an ancient Indian drawing of a cave filled with bear-shaped figures.
 Marty and Mark draw it on Marshall's chest and show it to an old Native American woman.
 The woman tells them that it is located near Arapaho Peak in Montana.

 After a strange man saves Marshall after going down the stream, he too tells the brothers about the cave and where it is.
 During the journey, they meet a woman whose husband was killed by bears.
 When returning to their van, they discovered they had been robbed, but they still got the film.
 Mark breaks his leg after getting into a fight with Marty.
 Despite his injury, they continue seeking the bear cave.
-Upon discovering it, they begin filming while the bears are asleep, but the bears wake after some bat guano lands on one of the photography lamps.
+Upon discovering it, they come across a rattlesnake den, then they begin filming while the bears are asleep, but the bears wake after some bat guano lands on one of the photography lamps.
 Luckily, the brothers know a song that puts the bears to sleep, allowing the brothers to escape with the camera.
 Upon returning home, Marshall learns his father never flew the plane and things start going downhill when the brothers' father gets injured and is in the hospital, causing the boys and their mother to do the work on their own.

 The next day, Marshall flies the plane, but Leon jumps in and helps.
 After flying it, his father ends up being impressed with him.
 Later, they display their film at the school gym, and everyone claps, but when their adversarial affiliate DC makes a rude comment, their dad begins to applaud, having the crowd cheer and clap.
 DC, who had always been a "devil's advocate" from the beginning, becomes the only one who wants his money back, which he gets from Marty Sr., while everyone else compliments all of the brothers.
 Marshall and his father smile at each other.